Debating between WordPress.com vs SiteGround to create a new website with WordPress?

 If you’ve been to the ‘Get WordPress’ page at WordPress.org, you may have seen these two names presented as the top options.
-And they are — these are two of the best ways to make a WordPress website in 2021 and beyond.
+And they are — these are two of the best ways to make a WordPress website.

 However, they have two very different approaches to making a WordPress website, so it’s essential you understand the differences before you choose one or the other.